ThriveCommunityChurch/Architecture/docs/ai-pipeline.md

 - Saves staff time by automating summaries and tagging.
 - Makes it easier for people to **find sermons based on their needs** (e.g., anxiety, marriage, finances).
 - Powers a richer listening experience in the **mobile app** and **podcast platforms**.

+## Key Technologies (High-Level)

+At a high level, the pipeline uses:

+- **AWS Lambda** or equivalent serverless compute
+- **AWS S3** for storing and reading audio files
+- A **speech-to-text service** (e.g., Whisper API) to create transcripts
+- **LLM-based summarization and tagging** to enrich the content
+- The **Global API** and its database as the single source of truth for enriched sermon data

+The detailed implementation may evolve over time, but the core idea remains the same: automatically turn raw audio into rich, searchable content and keep all downstream experiences in sync.

 From the outside, it's invisible—but it's a key part of what makes the Thrive ecosystem feel smart and cohesive.